cortega26/PoGo/README.md

 - PokeAPI Capture Rate – weight 2.0
 - Silph Road Spawn Tier – weight 0.5

+Weights can be customised by passing a JSON file to the CLI with `--weights-file`.

 The resulting `Average_Rarity_Score` feeds two threshold sets:

 - Rarity bands: `<2` Very Rare, `2–4` Rare, `4–7` Uncommon, `≥7` Common.